ConstellationApps/Forms/docs/user/widget-overview.rst

 This paragraph field is useful for accepting large essays.
 This field allows a user to input as much text as needed.
-The box can be resized if needed to accomodate more text as a user types in text.
+The box can be resized if needed to accommodate more text as a user types in text.
 On printed forms, this renders as a box with a note to staple additional sheets if needed.